 Photo courtesy of Six Flags Discovery Kingdom

-Six Flags Discovery Kingdom combines the best of two types of amusement: Thrilling rides and animal exhibits.
-Ride Medusa, California’s first floorless coaster by day and come face to face with lions and sharks by night.
-You’ll find something for everyone at this park, including water rides like Monsoon Falls, kiddie-centric rides such as Air Penguins, and thrill-inducing ones like The Flash.
+You’ll find something for everyone at this park, including water rides like Monsoon Falls, kiddie-centric rides like Air Penguins, and thrill-inducing ones like The Flash.
 While you’re on the West Coast, don’t miss my roundup of other incredible theme parks in California, too.
 Be sure also to buy discount Six Flags Discovery Kingdom tickets.

 Location: Santa Clara, California

 California’s Great America ranks high among the top amusement parks in the USA.
-If you’re visiting with adrenaline seekers, steer them in the direction of Drop Tower, where they’ll free fall 20 stories in 3.5 seconds.
+If you’re visiting with adrenaline seekers, steer them toward Drop Tower, where they’ll free fall 20 stories in 3.5 seconds.
 Exploring with less adventurous tots in tow?
-Make your way to Planet Snoopy for kiddie rides such as Peanuts 500 and Flying Ace or perhaps the famous carousel.

 The hair-raising coasters and arcade games are only two stops in a park chock full of activities everyone in your group can enjoy.
 There’s even a water park, South Bay Shores (formerly Boomerang Park), where you can shoot down waterslides and float along in Castaway Creek.
+And you can save money on Great America tickets.

-Six Flags Fiesta Texas
+9. Six Flags Fiesta Texas

 Location: San Antonio, Texas